Dictee: Genre

-Critics contend that Dictee, though considered a novel, is difficult to define by genre.
+Critics contend that Dictée, though considered a novel, is difficult to define by genre.
 It has an unorthodox structure, and consists of descriptions of the struggle to speak, uncaptioned photographs, tellings of the lives of saints and patriots, and mysterious letters that seem not to relate to the other material.
 Cha "borrows from avant garde and film editing techniques such as jagged cuts, jump shots, and visual exposition", based on her experience in the video and performing arts.
 The work "deviates from genres, themes, and styles" and fails to fit a single descriptor or label with clarity.
 It has been described as auto-ethnography, due to its highly subjective view of heritage and the past.
 "It is part autobiography, part biography, part personal diary, part ethnography, part auto-ethnography, part translation.
 And all these genres are presented with an intertextual mix of photographs, quotations, translations, and language so as to create a history.
-Cha's move in Dictee is to collage multiple voices American, European, and Asian---so as to build a history".
+Cha's move in Dictée is to collage multiple voices American, European, and Asian---so as to build a history".
 Cha uses a lot of photographs to engage the reader and create a certain atmosphere.
 Dictee is composed of various genres, such as autobiography, fiction, history, and poetry and this diversity not only reflects on genre, but also on culture and language.

 Cha criticizes the prejudice towards and oppression of women, which greatly affects the genre.
-She “not only challenge[s] the traditional autobiographic ethnic mode, it also disturbs the reader’s expectations by breaking down the boundaries between genres and playing with them”.
-In other words, Cha creates a pathetic atmosphere in irony.
-Erotic narrations disclose the inequity in society and reveal Cha's strong resistance.
-What her goes through is shown in aesthetic forms that eulogize the female characteristics.
-In addition, her fragmented memories suggest her ambiguous Korean identity and inner loss.
-In all, her depictions are shaped by and shape genre.
+She “not only challenge[s] the traditional autobiographic ethnic mode," but "also disturbs the reader’s expectations by breaking down the boundaries between genres and playing with them”.
+The narrator's fragmented memories suggest an ambiguous Korean identity contending with the presence of an awkwardly fashioned American one.